oemof/oemof-solph/doc/developing_oemof.rst

 Install the developer version
 -----------------------------

 To avoid problems make sure you have fully uninstalled previous versions of oemof.
+It is highly recommended to use a virtual environment.
+See this `tutorial
+<https://docs.python.org/3/tutorial/venv.html>`_ for more help.
 Afterwards two steps are necessary to install the developer version:

 .. code:: bash

   git clone git@github.com:oemof/oemof.git
-  sudo pip3 install -e /path/to/the/repository
+  pip3 install -e /path/to/the/repository

 Newly added required packages (via PyPi) are installed by performing a manual upgrade of oemof.
 Therefore, run

 .. code:: bash

-  sudo pip3 install --upgrade -e /path/to/the/repository
+  pip3 install --upgrade -e /path/to/the/repository

 Documentation
 -------------